 PLP scholars will be given opportunities to learn about leadership through numerous hands-on experiences throughout their one or two years in the program.
 This will be provided, but not limited to, annual leadership workshops and conferences, lectures from recognized leaders and opportunities for leadership positions on campus and in the community.
-As part of this experience, students will become an active member of Phi Theta Kappa or other approved organization.
+As part of this experience, students will become active members of Phi Theta Kappa or other approved organizations.